migtools/velero-examples/cassandra/README.md

 Connection error: ('Unable to connect to any servers', {'127.0.0.1': error(111, "Tried connecting to [('127.0.0.1', 9042)].
 Last error: Connection refused")}) command terminated with exit code 1.

-After the backup, lets see that sstables are now in our sstables.
+We can also see that the data is now in our sstables.
 ```
 oc exec -it cassandra-0 nodetool getsstables classicmodels offices 1
 ```
 A similar output should look like this /var/lib/cassandra/data/classicmodels/offices-1bb77060b65a11eaa47369447437c0db/md-1-big-Data.db

+## Delete application.
-## Delete application.Make sure the backup is completed (`oc get backup -n <velero> cassandra -o jsonpath='{.status.phase}'`
+Make sure the backup is completed `oc get backup -n <velero> cassandra -o jsonpath='{.status.phase}'` should show "Completed".
-should show "Completed").
-Then, run:
 ---
 Note that "velero" should be replaced with whatever namespace velero is in.
+Then, run:
 ```
 ansible-playbook delete.yaml
 ```